citronmeringue/google-homepage/README.md

 THE_ODIN_PROJECT : GOOGLE HOMEPAGE

+Project 1 of The Foundations Course (Front-End Part).

-Objective : recreate the visual of Google homepage
+Objective : recreate the visual of Google homepage.